shawn-thomas/shawn-thomas/README.md

 ### Hi There 👋 I'm Shawn, a Developer based in Toronto

-Life sometimes feel's pretty short, in reality, it's a long journey, so is our career.
-Here I am, in my current stage, enjoying programming.

 I specialize in Full-stack, and mostly try to build systems/experiences centered around business use-cases, or just simple features that I run into that could be improved upon.
 I find inspiration from hands-on experiences across different industries.